AF-1/lms-alternativeplaycount/README.md

 </p></details><br>

 <details><summary>»<b>How does <i>automatic rating</i> work?</b>«</summary><br><p>
-If have the <i>Ratings Light</i> plugin installed, APC can change the <i>rating value</i> of a track when it's marked as played or skipped.
+If you have the <i>Ratings Light</i> plugin installed, APC can change the <i>rating value</i> of a track when it's marked as played or skipped.
 When a track has been played long enough to count as played, the rating value increases, just as it decreases if the track is skipped.<br><br><b>Dynamic rating</b><br>The closer the current track rating is to the middle of the scale (50), the greater the increase/decrease.
 Conversely, ratings close to 100 or 0, i.e. tracks that have been played or skipped very often, change less and will therefore have to be played or skipped more often to move away from the end of the scale.
 Also, skipping a track decreases its rating up to twice as much as playing it increases it (this is hard-coded and not a user setting).
 There's a setting that gives you some control over how the dynamic rating algorithm changes ratings and an optional baseline rating for tracks <i>never</i> played before according to the APC database.<br><br><b>Linear rating</b><br>Enable this if you prefer <b>constant/linear</b> rating changes.
 If a track is then marked as played or skipped, the rating value is always increased or decreased by a <b>constant</b> value that you can set in the plugin settings.
 </p></details><br>

 <br><br><br>